What Does A Guinea Chicken Look Like

 Managing Social Dynamics

 Guinea fowl are social birds and thrive in flocks.
-However, they can also be aggressive, especially during breeding season.
+Still, they can also be aggressive, especially during breeding season.
 Provide them with ample space to reduce stress and aggression.
 Avoid overcrowding their coop or run.
 Introduce new birds gradually to minimize conflicts.
 Monitor their social interactions and intervene if necessary to prevent injuries.
 A well-managed social environment promotes the overall health and well-being of your flock.

 FAQ